nithyaramakrishnan/data-shield/update.md

 {: #upgrade-IKS-1.18}

-Before you upgrade the cluster, be sure to update {{site.data.keyword.datashield_short}} to version 1.25 or higher.
+•	The minimum version of {{site.data.keyword.datashield_short}} installed should be version 1.25 or higher.
 If the current version installed is less than version 1.25, then first upgrade to version 1.25 and then follow the IKS upgrade process below.
 To see the current data shield version, use the command:
 {: note}

 ```
 helm ls
 ```
+•	Backup the database before starting the upgrade process.
+Visit https://www.cockroachlabs.com/docs/v20.1/backup-and-restore-advanced-options.html for more details.
+{: note}

 1. First upgrade the master node to IKS 1.18, that is (IKS 1.16.XXX -> 1.17.XXX -> 1.18.XXX).